This blog may contain affiliate links. Read our disclosure policy for more info.

 Bailey and I love heading down here with a picnic lunch and getting a shady spot on the grass.
 We literally sit back and watch the entire day pass by while cooling down in the lake when needed.
 It’s one of the most relaxing things to do in Invermere and a must, in my opinion!

 The park is located right in town and is completely free to visit.
-There is a large carpark in the provincial park, however, on really hot days you’ll need to arrive early to get a spot.
-There is also a toilet block and a change room.
+There is a large parking lot in the provincial park, however, on really hot days you’ll need to arrive early to get a spot.
+There is also a toilet block and a changing room.

 11. Visit Radium Hot Springs

-The springs are actually in Kootenay National Park so they’re owned by Parks Canada which keeps the entrance fee low at $8 CAD for adults.
+The springs are actually in Kootenay National Park so they’re owned by Parks Canada.
+The entrance fee is affordable at $16.50 CAD for adults.
 This is only one of three hot springs owned by Parks Canada and although it’s my least favorite (the Banff and Miette hot springs are stunning) it’s still a great attraction near Fairmont worth checking out.

 The best part though is that this is the perfect activity all year round with winter actually being the better time to visit!

 To reach the springs you’ll need to drive 25 minutes to the small town of Radium.
 From here, head out of town towards Kootenay National Park, and the springs are on your right with the overflow carpark on your left.

 Radium is actually a great place to stay in the Columbia Valley with plenty of accommodation options including some absolutely amazing Airbnbs in Radium Hot Springs you’ll really want to check out!